omuomuMG/Anki-Farm-Tycoon/README.md

 **Q: What changed with the new controls?**
 A: No more popup dialogs!
 Simply single-click to buy animals/land and double-click for advanced actions.
 Much faster and smoother!

+**Q: What should I do when an animal dies?🪦**
+A: After repeating the answer multiple times, the grave will be randomly removed!

 # 🤝 Contribution and Support

 - Contributions are welcome!
 Feel free to submit issues or pull requests on **[GitHub](https://github.com/omuomuMG/Anki-Farm-Tycoon)**!